-Is Wealthy Affiliate a legit product..?
+Is Wealthy Affiliate a legit service..?

 Do I recommend Wealthy Affiliate?

-It depends.
 If you go into it with realistic expectations and are aware of the sacrifices and suffering involved with being successful as an affiliate marketer, then WA can provide you with an easy to follow – albeit very basic – road map.

 The lessons can be useful to those just starting out, but I think that their service attracts a lot of misled buyers because of how easy they make it all seem.
 Sure, you could make some money in affiliate marketing if you follow their training and tutorials and put in an ungodly amount of work.
 I’m sure of this, but . . . most people who arrive at Wealthy Affiliate will be lucky if they make enough money to pay for their membership.